 Mark Simpson, Assistant Commissioner

-Mark Simpson is in his 10th year with the Big South and sixth as Assistant Commissioner, joining the League August 30, 2004.
-He is responsible for all areas of the League’s public relations efforts for its 19 Division I sports, serving as the primary contact for football, men’s basketball, women's lacrosse and men's and women's golf.
-Simpson also oversees the Big South Hall of Fame and the Conference’s record books, in addition to serving as the administrative liaison for the Big South Golf Championships.
+Mark Simpson is in his 12th year with the Big South and seventh as Assistant Commissioner, joining the League August 30, 2004.
+He is responsible for all areas of the League’s public relations efforts for its 19 Division I sports, serving as the primary contact for football, men’s basketball and men's and women's golf.
+Simpson also oversees the Big South Hall of Fame and the Conference’s record books, in addition to overseeing the league's social media efforts.

 Simpson joined the Conference from Street & Smith’s Sports Group, where he was a Staff Writer for The Sports Business Daily for three years.
 In his role, Simpson developed original content around sponsorships, sports media, franchises, leagues and facilities, and also covered the NHL All-Star Game in 2003 and 2004.